 I do not have an oscilloscope with a high enough resolution to accurately measure the frequency for step 1.
 Is it possible to calculate the offset without one?
 The NXP application note discussing improved timekeeping has some useful tidbits beyond what was described in the datasheet.
-Most important is the fact that 1 second of clock drift per day corresponds to an error of 11.57 parts per million for a 32.768 kHz oscillator.
+Most important is the fact that 1 second of clock drift per day corresponds to an error of 11.57 parts per million.
 By measuring the drift of the clock over a few days we can do some simple calculations and calibrate the RTC.

 RTC offset calculation

 |Record the current time along with how it compares to the clock on the RTC.
 Wait a few days and do it again.||22:21 on Jul 18

 RTC is behind actual time by 7 seconds

 RTC is ahead of actual time by 18 seconds

 |Calculate the time between your two measurements in days||3 days - 3 hours, 10 minutes